 Brain infections are a major cause of epilepsy in India, especially:

 - Tuberculous meningitis — India has the world's highest TB burden.
-TB meningitis can cause severe brain scarring leading to drug-resistant epilepsy.
+TB meningitis can cause severe brain scarring focused to drug-resistant epilepsy.

 - Viral encephalitis — Japanese encephalitis (common in eastern India), herpes simplex encephalitis